PavelKisliak/BitSerializer/README.md

 ___
 The library is designed for simple serialization of arbitrary C++ types to various output formats.
 The historical purpose was to simplify the serialization of data for the http server.
 The good tests coverage helps to keep stability of project.

-This is second release of library and it's still in active development and currently includes support for only one JSON format, which requires an external C++ REST SDK library.
+This is second release of library and it's still in active development, currently it includes support for only one JSON format but with two kind of implementation - one of them is based on RapidJson and second on CppRestSDK.
 If you are see kind of issue, please describe it in «[Issues](https://bitbucket.org/Pavel_Kisliak/bitserializer/issues?status=new&status=open)» section.

 #### What's new in version 0.8:
-- [!]
-The package for VCPKG was splitted into two: "bitserializer" (core without any dependencies) and "bitserializer-json-restcpp" (requires "cpprestsdk").
+- [ ! ] The package for VCPKG was splitted into two: "bitserializer" (core without any dependencies) and "bitserializer-json-restcpp" (requires "cpprestsdk").
-- [+] Added new implementation for JSON format based on library RapidJson.
+- [ + ] Added new implementation for JSON format based on library RapidJson (currently supported only UTF16).
-- [+] Added CMake support (it needs just for samples and tests, as the library is headers only).
+- [ + ] Added CMake support (it needs just for samples and tests, as the library is headers only).
-- [+] Added validation of deserialized values.
+- [ + ] Added validation of deserialized values.
-- [+] Added directory with samples.
+- [ + ] Added directory with samples.
+- [ \- ] Removed auto key adaptation for avoid performance degradation (if uses not supported key type).
-- [\*] Enhanced architecture for support different kind of formats (for example allow to implement ANSI/Unicode streams in one archive).
+- [ \* ] Enhanced architecture for support different kind of formats (for example allow to implement ANSI/Unicode streams in one archive).
-- [\*] Fixed compilation issues on latest Visual Studio 15.8.6 and GCC.
+- [ \* ] Fixed compilation issues on latest Visual Studio 15.8.6 and GCC.
-- [\*] Changed (unified) interface methods: LoadObjectFromStream() -> LoadObject(), SaveObjectToStream() -> SaveObject().
+- [ \* ] Changed (unified) interface methods: LoadObjectFromStream() -> LoadObject(), SaveObjectToStream() -> SaveObject().

 [Full log of changes](History.md)